top of page

 Artist Statement

-My artistic practice encompasses performance, photography, video, and installation.
-It is a feminist critique: I examine representations of gender in adverts, magazines, tv programmes and on social media in order to appropriate their visual language and expose the stereotypes they reproduce.
-I examine my experiences as a neoliberal subject in contemporary consumer culture and the processes of constructing ideal gendered bodies through commodification.
+My artwork is a form of activism and a feminist critique of representations of gender in commercial and popular culture.
 This began with an examination of naturalized gender performance in early works such as The Doll’s house and idealized representations of femininity in The Substitute and Visual Pleasure.
-In my still-life work, such as Pacifier and Hysterical Selfies, I attempted to describe the idealized, gendered, ageing body through commodities.
-Currently I am looking at self-tracking practices to understand how these forms of measurement and judgement, and their employment of an ideology of health, produce particular subjectivities.
-By viewing quantification through a queer, feminist and anti-capitalist lens I hope to demonstrate the inequality at the heart of this notion of health, undoing the idea of personal responsibility by reintroducing social impacts.
+In my still-life work, such as Pacifier and Hysterical Selfies, I attempted to describe the idealised, gendered, ageing body through commodities.
+I also examined self-tracking practices to understand how these forms of measurement and judgement contribute to an ideology of health, and produce particular subjectivities.

 Biography